Gisborne International Music Competition

 The GIMC is open to all New Zealand and international players of core orchestral instruments aged between 16 and 25 years.
 The format is that of a recital style competition and entrants are asked to submit a programme of 45 - 55 minutes that covers at least two musical periods and includes at least one unaccompanied work.
 In the first and semi final rounds, competitors perform 25 – 30 minutes of music selected for them by the jurors from their nominated programmes.
 The finalists then present a recital of 30 - 35 minutes.
 (Please check the Competition Rules and Conditions for precise details)

-- Official collaborative pianists are made available to all competitors
+- Official collaborative pianists are made available at no additional cost

-- All competitors are able to meet individually with the jurors to discuss their performance
+- All competitors are able to receive feedback about their performance in private interviews with the jurors

 - Billeted accommodation is offered to all competitors during the competition